kotakasahara/omegagene/doc/source/index.rst

 ------------------------------------
-About celeste
+About |Celeste|
 ------------------------------------

-**"celeste"** is the code name for the collection of libraries that build omegagene
+|Celeste| is the code name for the collection of libraries that build omegagene

 ------------------------------------